Winning House Team

 South Milford became my home in the summer of 2017.
 My partner and I settled here and have been enjoying life in the village ever since.

 I’m a specialist in learning, talent management and resourcing.
-My career in HR began 10 years ago when I joined a utilities company, and I now manage the marketing of products and services developing the capability of our 36k global employees.
+My career in HR began in 2009 when I joined a utilities company focussing on developing the capability of our 36k global employees.

 When I’m not at work you’ll find me pottering around in the garden, experimenting in the kitchen, or running in all weather.
 I also study Italian and try to squeeze in a trip to Italy once a year, just to practise!